 Areas of Specialization

 Clinical psychology is a very broad field of psychology.
-There are several subjects that you can concentrate in, and a few of these are discussed briefly below:
+There are several subjects that you can concentrate on, and a few of these are discussed briefly below:

-- Neuropsychology: In this field, you study the relationship between the brain and behavior, often working with individuals who have suffered a brain injury or are afflicted with an illness like Parkinson's Disease.
+- Neuropsychology: In this field, you study the relationship between the brain and behaviour, often working with individuals who have suffered a brain injury or are afflicted with an illness like Parkinson's Disease.

 - Health psychology: You investigate the relationship between mental states and health or illness.

 - Child and adolescent psychology: You help clients deal with problems related to their age group, and you may work with children who are disabled or have been abused.

 - Adult psychology and gerontology: You may help adults deal with the effects of ageing.